Published

 On the other hand, waiting too long will result in rank, succulent plants that are easily damaged during grazing.
 Stocking rate should be light enough to avoid continuous complete removal of top growth (graze to about 2-3 inches).
 Strip grazing will allow producers to better control grazing heights and reduce trampling.

 “We also have to account for what nitrogen is removed through grazing,” Miller added.
 “One advantage will be that many fields will have nitrogen carried over from the previous crop of corn.
 It is possible to test soils for residual nitrogen before deciding application rates.”
-(For testing procedures, see the MU Extension guide “Preplant Nitrogen Test for Adjusting Corn Nitrogen Recommendations,” available online and as a free PDF download at extension.missouri.edu/g9177.)
+(For testing procedures, see the MU Extension guide “Preplant Nitrogen Test for Adjusting Corn Nitrogen Recommendations,” available online and as a free PDF download at extension.missouri.edu/publications/g9177.)

 “Carryover of herbicide from previous crops may be of concern when planting,” Miller says.
 Be sure to check herbicide labels and, if needed, do a bioassay before planting.
 A bioassay consists of collecting soil from several places in the field and planting wheat in it to see how it grows.